Ousow/Projet-adv_prog/README.md

 - Click the "Search" button to find matches.
 - View the results, including prices and product details for each ingredient.

+### Preview of Recipe and Product Matching Results
+This section showcases the output of the recipe-to-product matching system.
+The tool takes a recipe title as input, extracts its ingredients, and identifies the best-matched products from Auchan and Carrefour databases.
+Below is an example of the results, demonstrating how the system pairs ingredients with corresponding products, prices, and packaging units from both retailers.

+This example helps to illustrate how the system operates and the level of detail provided for each ingredient-to-product match.

 ### Current Issues and Future Improvements